 In imperative object configuration, the kubectl command specifies the operation (create, replace, etc.), optional flags and at least one file name.
 The file specified must contain a full definition of the object in YAML or JSON format.

-See the resource reference for more details on object definitions.
+See the API reference for more details on object definitions.

 Warning: The imperative

 replacecommand replaces the existing spec with the newly provided one, dropping all changes to the object missing from the configuration file.
 This approach should not be used with resource types whose specs are updated independently of the configuration file.
 Services of type